Kumbalangi: Infrastructure

-The Kumbalangy panchayat is aware that being a tourist destination also brings with it greater responsibilities.
+The Kumbalangi panchayat is aware that being a tourist destination also brings with it greater responsibilities.

 "Tourists will not come unless there are proper roads and lights.
 So, the roads and canals have been strengthened, CFC lamps have been installed, and 600 biogas plants have been set up for waste management.
-Kumbalangy is also the first panchayat in the state to set up such a waste management system.
+Kumbalangi is also the first panchayat in the state to set up such a waste management system.
 A park has also been constructed for visitors to relax in.
 The most remarkable thing about this project is that what we do for the tourists also directly benefits the local population," Sivadathan says.